dober-man/nginx-plus-api-gw-baremetal/README.md

 6. **Choose Authentication Type**: Prompts the user to select either Basic Authentication or mTLS.

-7. **Install Apache Utils**: Installs Apache utilities for creating a `.htpasswd` file if Basic Authentication is chosen.
+7. **Install Apache Utils**: Installs Apache utilities if necessary, for creating a `.htpasswd` file if Basic Authentication is chosen.

 8. **Create `.htpasswd` File**: Creates a `.htpasswd` file for Basic Authentication.